mmistakes/made-mistakes-jekyll/_posts/articles/2014-08-29-paperfaces-retrospective.md

 Don't get me wrong, drawing strangers for the last two years has been great.
 But a big part of me is interested in creating work on a personal level again.
 In a past life I kept [art journals](http://www.blurb.com/b/695432-scripted-entries-from-false-memories?ce=blurb_ew&utm_source=widget) filled with blind contour drawings and scribbled thoughts.
 I'd love to try and replicate this in Paper, building on the techniques I've mastered drawing portraits and turn them into a set of Moleskine books.

 And for those who missed out getting a PaperFaces portrait I'm still offering my services.
-Color and black & white Paper portraits can be [commission here]({{ site.url }}/portraits/).
+Color and black & white Paper portraits can be [commissioned here]({{ site.url }}/portraits/).
 {:.notice}

 ## Thank You!